Credit by Exam (AP, IB, CLEP, AS & A)

 The ASU AP Credit Policy indicates that the university does not accept any scores lower than “3” and sometimes gives additional credit for scores of “4” or “5.”
 Take a look at our credit policy by viewing this document: Advanced Placement Credit Policy 2017-2018

-Beginning July 2013, you will be able to access your AP scores on line.
+AP Scores are acessible online.
 Each report is cumulative and includes grades for all the AP Exams you have ever taken.
 If you did not have your scores sent to ASU, it is not too late.
 Follow the instructions on the AP web site at https://apstudent.collegeboard.org/takingtheexam/score-reporting-services to have your scores sent to App State (school code 5010).
 The cost is $15 for each transcript sent or $25 for a "rush" service.

-If you are in incoming freshman and you have questions concerning your AP scores, contact the ASU Office of Admissions at www.admissions.appstate.edu.
-Continuing students should contact the Office of the Registrar.
+If you are an incoming freshman and you have questions concerning your AP scores, contact the ASU Office of Admissions at www.admissions.appstate.edu.
+If you are a continuing student, you should contact the Office of the Registrar.

 The International Baccalaureate Organization (IBO) Diploma Program